-CAUTION: Chirp transducer-Always operate the transducer in liquid.
+CAUTION: CHIRP transducer-Always operate the transducer in liquid.
 Operating in air will allow the transducer to overheat resulting in failure.

-CAUTION: Fiberglass hull-The fiberglass hull below the transducer must be SOLID.
+CAUTION: Fiberglass hull-The hull must be SOLID fiberglass under the transducer.
 The transducer will not transmit through coring material such as foam or balsa wood.

-CAUTION: Chirp transducer-Do not install in the engine compartment or other hot place.
+CAUTION: CHIRP transducer-Do not install in the engine compartment or other hot place.
 The transducer may fail if the temperature of the liquid in the tank exceeds 60° C (140° F).